Notes on diffusive and shear quasinormal modes of black branes: Introduction

 \section{Introduction}

 The past twenty years have witnessed the exciting development of the AdS/CFT correspondence \cite{Maldacena:1997re,Aharony:1999ti}.
 Among many important results, a pragmatic one is the Kovtun-Starinets-Son bound \cite{Policastro:2001yc,Kovtun:2003wp,Buchel:2003tz,Kovtun:2004de} on $\eta/s$, the ratio of the shear viscosity to the entropy density.
-In the framework of the Minkowski AdS/CFT correspondence \cite{Son:2002sd}, there are several methods \cite{Policastro:2002se,Policastro:2002tn,Kovtun:2005ev,Son:2007vk} to extract the ratio $\eta/s$ independently in different channels of the electromagnetic and gravitational perturbations.
-In Ref. \cite{Kovtun:2005ev}, the spin-0 and spin-1 modes of the electromagnetic perturbations are termed as the diffusive and transverse channels respectively, while the spin-0, spin-1 and spin-2 modes of the gravitational perturbations are referred as the sound, shear and scalar channels accordingly.
-We will use their jargon in our notes.
+In the framework of the Minkowski AdS/CFT correspondence \cite{Son:2002sd}, there are several methods \cite{Policastro:2002se,Policastro:2002tn,Kovtun:2005ev,Son:2007vk} to extract the ratio $\eta/s$ by studying different channels of the electromagnetic and gravitational perturbations.
+In Ref. \cite{Kovtun:2005ev}, the spin-0 and spin-1 modes of the electromagnetic perturbations are termed as the diffusive (or longitudinal) and transverse channels respectively, while the spin-0, spin-1 and spin-2 modes of the gravitational perturbations are referred as the sound, shear and scalar channels accordingly.
+We will follow their jargon in our notes.

 Here we are concerned with two concrete examples in the literature.
-One example is the transverse quasinormal modes of the Schwarzschild black brane in the Einstein gravity \cite{Kovtun:2005ev,Starinets:2008fb}.
+One example is the diffusive quasinormal modes of the Schwarzschild black brane in the Einstein gravity \cite{Kovtun:2005ev,Starinets:2008fb}.
 The other example is the shear quasinormal modes of a black brane in the Gauss-Bonnet gravity \cite{Brigante:2007nu}.
 In both examples, the ratio $\eta/s$ in the dual field theory can be inferred from the dispersion relation of the low-frequency quasinormal modes.
 In Refs. \cite{Kovtun:2005ev,Starinets:2008fb,Brigante:2007nu}, to find analytical solutions in the low-frequency limit, the frequency $\omega$ and the momentum $q$ of the quasinormal modes are rescaled as $\omega\rightarrow\lambda\omega$, $q\rightarrow\lambda q$ with $\lambda\rightarrow0$, assuming firstly that $\omega$ and $q$ are of the same order, i.e. $\omega\sim\O(q)$.
 Finally, to get a diffusion coefficient or a damping constant of correct value, it was also assumed that $\omega$ and $q^2$ are of the same order therein, i.e. $\omega\sim\O(q^2)$.
-The two assumptions are at odds apparently in the low-frequency limit.
+These assumptions are confusing in the low-frequency limit.